thatquantumguy/qvm/RenderingManifests.md

 ---

-### Client‑Side Process (In Practice)
+### Client-Side Process (In Practice)

 1. **Interpolation Authority** – Maintain authority over interpolation between active viewpoint pairs, ensuring smooth motion and responsiveness without waiting for server updates.
-2. **Local Clipping Authority** – Determine clipping planes for rendering, allowing efficient culling of non‑visible viewpoint metadata in the current view.
+2. **Local Clipping Authority** – Determine clipping volume for rendering, allowing efficient culling of non-visible viewpoint metadata in the current view.
 3. **Local Orientation Control** – Manage pitch, yaw, and roll locally for immediate camera response.
-4. **State Relay to Server** – Send locally determined values (clipping, orientation, interpolation state) to a predictive server‑side handler for integration into future manifest generation.
+4. **State Relay to Server** – Send locally determined values (clipping, orientation, interpolation state) to a predictive server-side handler for integration into future manifest generation.
 5. **No Simulation Authority** – While controlling presentation and interpolation, defer simulation truth to the server to ensure consistency across all connected clients.

 ## Division of Responsibilities